 President.
 Virginia S. Horvath, Ph.
-D., is our 13th president of SUNY Fredonia.
+D., is our 13th president of The State University of New York at Fredonia.
 She began serving as president on July 1, 2012.
 Her office is located at 138 Fenton Hall; she can be reached at ext.
 3456.

 Provost and Vice President for Academic Affairs.
 Terry Brown, Ph.
 D. She can be reached at ext.
 3335; her office is located at 808 Maytum Hall.

 Associate Vice President for Curriculum and Academic Support .
 Melinda Ann Karnes, Ph.D., can be reached at ext.
 3717; her office is located at 810 Maytum Hall.

 Associate Vice President for Information Technology Services.
 Karen S. Klose can be reached at ext.
 4670; her office is located at 116 Reed Library.

 Dean for the College of Liberal Arts and Sciences.
 John Kijinski, Ph.D., can be reached at ext.
 3174; his office is located at 806 Maytum Hall.

 Dean for the College of Education.
 Christine C. Givner, Ph.D., can be reached at ext.
 3311; her office is located at 707 Maytum Hall.

 Dean for the School of Business, Russell Boisjoly, Ph.D., can be reached at ext.
 4813; his office is located at 709 Maytum Hall.

 Dean for the College of Visual and Performing Arts, Ralph Blasting, Ph.D. can be reached at ext.
 3174; his office is located at 807 Maytum Hall.